Design smarter, prototype faster

-In this final post in our three-parter exploring the typical challenges you face when visualizing your graph data for the first time.
-In part one, we looked at ‘the hairball‘, and covered ‘the snowstorm‘ in part 2.
+This is the final post in our three-part series on the common challenges of visualizing graph data for the first time.
+In part one, we looked at ‘the hairball‘.
+Part two covered ‘the snowstorm‘.

-This time, we look at ‘the starburst’ – a graph visualization pattern where one heavily connected node dominates the chart.
+This time, we’ll look at ‘the starburst’ – a graph visualization pattern where one heavily connected node dominates the chart.

-In previous posts, we saw how the underlying data source plays a significant role in determining whether you see a chart dominated by snowstorms or hairballs.
-But in both those cases, the main focus was on visualizing a dataset in its entirety.
+In previous posts, we saw how the underlying data source plays determines whether you see a chart dominated by snowstorms or hairballs.
+In both those cases, the main focus was on visualizing a dataset in its entirety.

-When working with large datasets, it’s more common for users to progressively reveal data.
-They do this by expanding in additional information from the backend on demand.
+When working with large datasets, users more commonly reveal data progressively.
+They do this by “expanding in” additional information from the backend on demand.
 A popular technique is to expand outwards from a node of interest, and ask the backend to bring in the neighbors of that node.

-Since there’s no way to predict what a user is going to double-click on, we risk creating starbursts – sudden and unexpected explosions of data radiating from a node.
+Since there’s no way to predict what a user will double-click on, we risk creating starbursts – sudden and unexpected explosions of data radiating from a node.

 Sometimes the nature of your data queries make it easier to predict and mitigate a starburst.